data-miner00/Sailormoon/README.md

 The constructor lets the base class know the actual event that are being handled and the `EventHandler` is where the actual implementation codes for the event goes.

-To register, go to the `Program.ts` aforementioned.
+To register, go to the `Program.ts` aforementioned and add the new event class with `app.RegisterEvent`.

 ```ts
 import { $ } from "../Core/Environment";